benjamintanweihao/code_rippa/README.md

 [![Build Status](https://secure.travis-ci.org/benjamintanweihao/code_rippa.png)](http://travis-ci.org/benjamintanweihao/code_rippa)

 _CodeRippa_ takes your source code and turns it into a beautiful PDF file.
 Currently, it supports 150 languages and 84 themes, all of which are available in TextMate.
-More syntaxes and themes will be available soon.

 ## Prerequisites